 Ingredients notes

 - Best rice for pilaf – basmati rice is best to use for pilaf.
-Basmati rice is a type of long grain rice which has lovely subtle flavors and cooks to fluffier rice.
-Flavors and fluffiness is what pilaf is all about!
+Basmati rice is a type of long-grain rice that has lovely subtle flavors and cooks fluffier rice.
+Flavors and fluffiness are what pilaf is all about!
 If you can’t find basmati rice aka long grain rice use jasmine rice.

 - Vermicelli – some Middle Eastern cuisine (Lebanese cuisine) uses vermicelli along with long grain in pilaf.
-It’s very thin noodle or pasta that is somewhat similar to spaghetti but much thinner in diameter and is broken in smaller size pieces.
-Vermicelli are golden yellow before roasting and turns deep golden brown after roasting.
+It’s a very thin noodle or pasta that is somewhat similar to spaghetti but much thinner in diameter and is broken into smaller size pieces.
+Vermicelli are golden yellow before roasting and turn deep golden brown after roasting.
 I used pre-roasted vermicelli.

-- Fat – I used butter and olive oil together for great taste and flavors.
+- Fat – I used a mix of butter and olive oil together for great taste and flavor.

-- Pilaf spices– I used paprika alone.
-Feel free to add spices of Middle Eastern flavors like cardamom, cinnamon and cumin or change it up to suit your own taste.
+- Pilaf spices– I used paprika.
+Feel free to add spices of Middle Eastern flavors like cardamom, cinnamon, and cumin, or change it up to suit your taste.

 - Stock – I always make rice pilaf with chicken or vegetable stock.
 If you are a fan of beef stock, go ahead and use it.
 Water will work fine too but highly recommend stock for extra flavors.